ergu/Proxmea.ILoggerN/README.md

 ## Overview

-Proxmea.ILoggerN provides a shared, configurable logging setup for .NET 8 applications using NLog, with a focus on minimal code and settings to get up running.
+Proxmea.ILoggerN provides a shared, configurable logging setup for .NET 8 applications using NLog, with a focus on minimal code and settings inside your project to get up running.
 It enables consistent, centralized logging across your application, supporting both console, file and Elastic outputs by default.
 It also adds missing functionality to be able to log individual properties.
 The package is designed for easy integration with ASP.NET Core projects and leverages dependency injection for logger access.